audreyl07/StockAnalyzerView/README.md

 	- Candlestick chart for a chosen symbol (default: TSLA)

-1. Clone or download this repository	- 20/50/200-day moving averages
+1. Clone or download this repository

-2. Navigate to the project directory	- Volume histogram + 20-day volume MA
+2. Navigate to the project directory

 3. Install dependencies:- ErrorBoundary wrapper with a friendly fallback and retry button